How to Know Your Prakriti in Ayurveda for Better Health and Balance

 • The slow tendencies of Kapha are stimulated by new experiences.

 Balanced feelings improve ojas, the energy of life that is reflected in radiant skin and mental equanimity.
 Classical texts also point out the importance of nurturing your prakriti as the sole way of maintaining health besides happiness.
-Harmony of body, mind and consciousness is health.
-When all this triad corresponds to your prakriti, then you live in balance, serene but vigorous, robust but caring.

 The Role of Diet in Balancing Prakriti

 Food is medicine in Ayurveda.
 Every dosha is fond of certain tastes (rasa).
 Vata benefits from sweet, sour, and salty flavors; Pitta from sweet, bitter, and astringent; and Kapha from pungent, bitter, and astringent.
-Even healthy foods are not healthy, according to the prakriti meaning in Ayurveda, as they do not suit your constitution.

-One example is that a hot Pitta needs to stay away from chilies and fermented products whereas a Kapha should not touch heavy dairy.
-Seasonal and mindful eating which is done with gratitude and calmness improves agni, which is the digestive fire within Ayurvedic healing.
+Seasonal and mindful eating which is done with gratitude and calmness improves agni in Ayurveda, the digestive fire within Ayurvedic healing.
 When Agni is powerful the doshas will be in balance, and toxins (ama) will not build up.

 There are also Ayurvedic recipes, a blend of herbs and refreshing tonics that are recommended by an Ayurvedic practitioner depending on your type.
 One of the easiest but effective methods to begin balancing includes such simple and effective steps as the introduction of warm herbal teas, the usage of such spices as cumin and turmeric, and the avoidance of processed and incompatible foods.